Home > About

 Since its inception in September 2004, the Human Flower Project has been non-commercial, focussing rather on research, news gathering, commentary, and visual documentation.
 I hope to present worldwide perspectives on this topic and welcome contributors of all ages and nationalities.

 By studying flowers, we look into human emotion and value.
-Since the flower trade is global, and has been for centuries, by following the circuit of plants across the world, we track international relations and economics.
+Since the flower trade is global, and has been for centuries, the circuit of plants across the world traces economics and international relations.
+Seeing how artists represent flowers, we re-experience what it is to be living temporarily, alongside life in many forms different from ourselves.

 Julie Ardery